 corba:operation element

-The corba:operation element is an IONA-specific element of corpa:operation> and describes the parts of the operation's messages. <corba:operation> takes a single attribute, name, which duplicates the name given in <operation>.
+The corba: operation element is a Progress-specific element of coperation> and describes the parts of the operation's messages. corba:operation> takes a single attribute, name, which duplicates the name given in coperation>.

 corba:param element